spcs/synaps/_sources/artifacts/apispec/action/put_metric_alarm.txt

        prefix(InstanceAction:Reboot or InstanceAction:Migrate), instance UUID
        must be specified in parenthesis.
        ex) InstanceAction:Migrate(2f4a97eb-1234-9876-8d19-54aacabbdc88)

+       To notify to pre-defined group, use GroupNotificationAction.
+Following the action prefix(NotifyTo), Group name should be specified in parenthesis.
+To register or update notification group, contact administrator.
+       ex) NotifyTo(SYNAPS ADMIN)

        Data type: String
      - No
    * - MetricName